project-chip/connectedhomeip/examples/chef/README.md

 ./examples/chef/chef.py --build_all --keep_going
 ```

-You may also use the GCB local builder as detailed in the `README` of
+You may also use the Google Cloud Build local builder as detailed in the `README` of
 `integrations/cloudbuild/`.

 ## Adding new devices